Finalist in both the USA Book Awards and the Indie Next Generation Book Awards for Non-Fiction/Relationship books — Get the book.

 610 WTVN “The Sitting Room” with Kathy Chiero (part 2)

 “This was a first for our group; but I doubt our last…obvious from the strong turnout that many of us realize there are numerous speed-bumps and false-starts encountered at this stage of life, but at least we have our many friends from this group, and now Heather’s excellent advice…” Steve

-“Date Like a Grownup: Anecdotes, Admissions of Guilt and Advice Between Friends” examines the impact of loneliness and social obsolescence on men and women in their second single lives and provides punctuating proof that looking for love from a place of isolation is as unwise as grocery shopping on an empty stomach.
+“Date Like a Grownup” examines the impact of loneliness and social obsolescence on men and women in their second single lives and provides punctuating proof that looking for love from a place of isolation is as unwise as grocery shopping on an empty stomach.

 Unlike many other relationship manuals, this book will not guide you through game playing and winning temporary partners.
 Instead, readers will develop a personalized strategy for building a life foundation that facilitates growing a “right fit” relationship.
 Topics include: effective filtering, social media and online dating, how to avoid isolation and strategically build a larger social network.
 Engaging narratives such as “Parking Lot Apology,” “The Percocet Proposal” and “Need Meets Greed” underline specific dating principles outlined in the book and affirm that none of us are immune to bad choices.